A cyber incident response plan is a key element of business security. Having the right...

-The reality is, no matter how sturdy your architecture, cyber attackers find loopholes to get into the infrastructure.
-Everyone who wants to maintain the security of their data in cloud must be aware of the main threats to cloud security:
+The reality is, that no matter how sturdy your architecture is, cyber attackers find loopholes to get into the infrastructure.
+Everyone who wants to maintain the security of their data in the cloud must be aware of the main threats to cloud security:

-- Account hijack – one of the biggest IT threats which compromise credentials.
+- Account hijack – one of the biggest IT threats that compromises credentials.

 - Malware injection – codes or scripts used for malicious activities.

 - Abuse of cloud services – storing of illegal software in the cloud, e.g. pirated music and videos.

 - Insecure Application Programming Interfaces (APIs) – the means to customise the features of the cloud, which can become vulnerable through its authentication or encryption requirements.

 - Denial of Service (DoS) – cyber-attacks that, although not breaching sensitive information, has long-term effects of making servers unavailable.